stormyatt/docs/src/en/space-station-14/round-flow/antagonists/hitman.md

 ## Features to be added
 ### primary additions
-A new antag based around a single kill objective at a time called hitman.
-A midround variant that comes in a shuttle
+A new antagonist based around a single kill objective at a time named the Hitman A midround variant that comes in a shuttle

 ### objectives